-A perfect attendance certificate will be awarded only to those students who have not been absent, tardy or withdrawn from any class for any reason during the entire school year.
+A perfect attendance certificate will be awarded only to those students who have not been absent, tardy or checked out from school for any reason during the entire school year.
 Absences due to religious holidays may be excused.

 TARDINESS

 If a student is tardy, the student must: